foxfriends/hack-test/README.md

 2. Install the relevant package from NPM using `npm install <package> --save`
 3. Copy the *minified* source file to `public_html/resource/lib`
 4. Ensure the file name follows the format `<package>.min.js`
-5. Commit the changes to package.json, and the file you copied to the libs directory, but **do not** commit the entirety of node_modules
-6. Add a `data-libs` attribute to the script tag that loads the common scripts.
+5. Add a `data-libs` attribute to the script tag that loads the common scripts.
     The value is a comma separated list of package names, i.e:
     ```html
     <script src="{{ '/resource/common.js' | relative_url }}" data-libs="react,redux"></script>
     ```
     These packages will be loaded asynchronously automatically.
+6. Commit the installed modules to the repository.
+This is to accommodate customized patches to packages to make them work as required.

 Following this process keeps unnecessary clutter away from the players, so they can focus on solving the actual puzzle.